great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/data_assets/manage_data_assets.md

     When you select a new Data Asset, abbreviated Data Asset metrics are automatically generated.

 3. Optional.
+Select one of the following options:

-Click **Profile Data** to refresh the Data Asset metrics or return all available metrics for a Data Asset.
+    - Click **Profile Data** if you have not previously returned all available metrics for a Data Asset.

+    - Click **Refresh** to refresh the Data Asset metrics.

 ### Available Data Asset metrics